What is the Tajweed Quran? Meaning and Rules

 Tajweed is derived from the Arabic root ج-و-د, which means “to make better” or “to improve.”

-In the context of the Qur’an, Tajweed refers to the rules that govern how the words of the Qur’an should be recited, including articulation, pronunciation, rhythm, and pauses.
+In the context of the Qur’an, Tajweed refers to the rules governing how the Qur’an should be recited, including articulation, pronunciation, rhythm, and pauses.

 So, when we talk about the Tajweed Quran, we’re referring to a Qur’an that is recited (or printed with markers) according to these pronunciation rules.

-These rules have existed for a long time during the times of Sahabah, and they preserve the authenticity of the Qur’an and ensure that its meanings are conveyed without distortion.
+These rules have existed for a long time, since the time of the Sahabah, and they preserve the authenticity of the Qur’an and ensure that its meanings are conveyed without distortion.

 Comments